jsantoro10/jsantoro10.github.io/_cases/reciplay.md

     title: A tailored solution
     description:
       - paragraph: With these barriers in mind, I wanted to design a cookbook tool specifically for users who are new to technology.
 My goal was to create a cross-platform experience that inspires and empowers users to enjoy the process of cooking and trying new recipes.
 The solution would cover all parts of the cooking process, with features like **URL import** and **a cooking mode**.
 For this project, I focused on recipe saving and viewing for the main user flow.
-      - paragraph: “We’d like to create an empowering cookbook tool for users who are new to technology to save and view their favorite recipes.”
+      - paragraph: “We'd like to create an empowering cookbook tool for users who are new to technology that enables them **to save and view their favorite recipes in one place**”
         quote: true
 research:
   description: